Providing support

 The person disclosing may decide they do not wish to report the incident or access any of the support services.
 This decision is completely up to them and should be respected.
 It can take time for some people to decide what, if any, action they would like to take following a sexual assault and people can change their minds over time too.

-Offering support to a survivor of sexual assault can be emotionally distressing and you may find that you need support yourself.
+Offering support to a survivor of sexual harm can be emotionally distressing and you may find that you need support yourself.
 It is recommended that you look after your own mental health and talk to a trained counsellor:

 In seeking support for yourself, please ensure you maintain confidentiality.
 This means speaking to someone who is bound by confidentiality (e.g. a counsellor) or ensuring you do not include any names or details which would identify those involved when speaking to friends or family.